solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

    * The route table selects the ingress gateway to use.
 This gateway is in a workspace that the route table's workspace exports to.
    * The `frontend` route is set up to forward to destinations of the kind `VIRTUAL_DESTINATION`.
 It selects the virtual destination that you created by name and namespace.

-5. Test routing between frontend services
+5. Test routing between frontend services by refreshing your Online Boutique webpage several times.
+You should see both cluster1 and cluster2.

 * cluster1 header
 ![cluster1 header](images/cluster1-frontend-header.png)